-No and I don't know, I don't feel qualified to specifically talk about whether IDD is good for disk bulges.

-Give me a year when I've got more evidence, and I'll tell you what we're getting from our clinic.
-I know that Steve Morris in Brighton or Rob Shanks in London and many other people would say they've had lots of lots of success with it.
+No and I don't know I don't feel qualified to specifically talk about whether IDD is good for for disabilities.
+As for your give me give me a year when I've got more evidence, and I'll tell you what we're getting from our our clinic.
+I know that Steve Morris in Brighton or rob Shanks in London and many other people would say they've had lots of lots of success with it.
 One of the things I've pointed out to patients there, it's hard to measure that success.
-Because if someone comes to you with an MRI showing you a bulge and they've got corresponding symptoms, and you treat them and they get better, they don't go away and have another MRI so you can see what's after the disk bulge.
+Because if someone comes to you with an MRI showing you a bulge and they've got corresponding symptoms, and you treat them and they get better, they don't go away and have another MRI so you can see what's out of the MRI.
+That's a nice boat.
 James, you've had 535 Viewers, which is already healthy number.

-When children are being born all over the place.
+So when children are being born all over the place.

 So thank you.
 I mean, it is such an important topic, isn't it?

-I don't think anybody's got any doubt.
-We just can't afford not to know all this stuff.
-And I will send this stuff out, they'll get a copy of the handouts from your slides.
-And I will try and get that other data that I said and include that in emails.
-Thanks for giving up your time and coming.
+Yes, I don't think anybody's any doubt.
+We just can't afford not to know all this stuff